I am interested in a particular topic and would like more information:

 How Do I Find Teams?

-Attend the Information Session and check out this Google Doc with the list of students who are interested in the course.
+Attend the Information Session and check out this Google Sheet with the list of students who are interested in the course.
 Please add yourself and include your problems of interest.

 Do I have to choose an idea that a sponsor is providing?